pbklink/motif-core/etc/motif-core.api.md

         export function loadFromSymbolRecord(detail: LitIvemIdDetail, record: SymbolsDataItem.Record): void;
     }
 }

-// Warning: (ae-missing-release-tag) "symbolDetailCache" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export let symbolDetailCache: SymbolDetailCache;

 // Warning: (ae-missing-release-tag) "SymbolField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //